 Question About Artificial Intelligence:

-Greetings, could you elaborate these words ”(Artificial intelligence) will have a profound effect upon all of our careers, for better or FOR WORSE” and ”have more to gain and MORE TO LOSE”.
+Greetings, could you elaborate on these words ”(Artificial intelligence) will profoundly affect all of our careers, for better or FOR WORSE” and ”have more to gain and MORE TO LOSE”.

-I am asking because in the above text you’ve written only about the good things of AI while with these words you’re also implying bad things about it, but I as a reader don’t know about them as you haven’t listed them?
+I am asking because, in the above text, you’ve written only about the good things about AI, while with these words, you’re also implying bad things about it, but I, as a reader, don’t know about them as you haven’t listed them.

-I am a doctor from Europe whose first specialty choice is radiology, but this artificial intelligence surge is making me think twice about it…everything I read, including your piece, is a 2-way street ala ”AI is great, but you will have to adapt to it”.
+I am a doctor from Europe whose first specialty choice is radiology, but this artificial intelligence surge is making me think twice about it.
+Everything I read, including your piece, is a 2-way street ala. ”AI is great, but you must adapt to it.”.
 The end.
-Could somebody please tell me HOW I will have to adapt and what are the BAD things of AI in the radiology field cause it’s freaking me out?
-Radiology, as it is now, is a great specialty but I don’t want to be left jobless and incompetent 10,15,20 years from now.
+Could somebody please tell me HOW I will have to adapt and what the BAD things about AI in the radiology field are?
+It’s freaking me out!
+Radiology, as it is now, is a fantastic specialty, but I don’t want to be jobless and incompetent 10,15,20 years from now.
 It’s a life’s decision, and I have exactly ten days to decide!!

 Thanks,